 - Description: In this workshop, we will discuss the multicultural sources of Contemplative Pedagogy (Eastern and Western, spiritual and secular), the variety of its aims and methods, and what it means for teacher presence.
 Our discussion will be interspersed with five contemplative exercises appropriate for college classrooms.

 Contemplative Pedagogy: Best Practices

-All Montclair State faculty and staff are invited to join us as we explore best practices in Contemplative Pedagogy, a holistic approach to thoughtful teaching, mindful awareness, and curricular development.
+All Montclair State faculty and staff are invited to join us as we explore best practices in Contemplative Pedagogy, a holistic approach to thoughtful teaching, mindful awareness and curricular development.
 In this interactive workshop, Dr. David Lee Keiser will present examples of best practices from around the world, around the nation, and happening right here at Montclair State.
 Instructors interested in creating a mindful approach to their pedagogical practice will appreciate a chance to explore various methods of integrating contemplative practice.
 Examples will be provided from an array of disciplines and institutions, including The University of Michigan, Brown and Vanderbilt Universities, The Center for Contemplative Mind in Society and The Garrison Institute.
 There will be ample time for discussion and modeling of secular contemplative practices.

-Faculty & Staff Working Group
+Faculty and Staff Working Group

 - Faculty: Dr. Michael Kruge, Biology